 - Avoid phrases such as ‘the blind’ and ‘the disabled’ — although people may have similar disabilities, they are unique individuals.
 Also don’t forget that people can experience the same disability very differently.

-- If writing about people with disability use the same titles and prefixes you would with anyone else.
-Do not refer to adults with intellectual disability the same way as you would children, for example, captioning a photo ‘Mr Smith and Bob, who has a disability’.
+- If writing about people with disability, use the same titles and prefixes you would with anyone else.
+Do not refer to adults with intellectual disability the same way as you would children, for example, captioning a photo ‘Mr Smith and Bob, who has disability’.